nmvarinder/code-swipe/chapters.md

--try to implement /hello and /hello/2 and find some key points -order of router is very important and matter alots = specially in use method -install postman and make a get hello router request
+-try to implement /hello and /hello/2 and find some key points -order of router is very important and matter alots = specially in use method -install postman and make a get hello router request -http method: get, post, delete, put, patch, use etc.
 -must explore->  https://expressjs.com/en/guide/routing.html
 - diff bt req.params vs req.query
+- use of *, +, ?, ()
+- regex in route path
+- reading the dynamic routes